Iman-dorri/Synvoy/Document/README.md

 - Continuous user feedback integration
 - Scalable infrastructure

-This documentation serves as a comprehensive guide for all stakeholders involved in the TripLink project.
+This documentation serves as a comprehensive guide for all stakeholders involved in the Synvoy project.
 Regular updates will be made as the project evolves and new requirements emerge.

 ---